 What made you decide it was worth the investment to move forward?

-I had met with some other functional practitioners and I just didn’t get the same sense.
+I had met with some other integrative practitioners and I just didn’t get the same sense.
 With Corey, I brought him in my binder, which was two inches thick, with all my tests and my results, and I felt like he was the first person that could look at it and really put all the puzzle pieces together.

 What major wins have you had working with us?